twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts
+### Update 01-29-2025
+Loaded ceos image cEOSarm-lab-4.33.1-EFT3.tar.xz on my Mac M1.
+It runs a lot better than any other image I've loaded.
+I can connect to ceos hosts using 0.0.0.0:<ports> from my terminal.
+I have not been successful in connecting to the native management ip of the hosts.
+I've tried the --net=host command in docker create.
+Didn't have success.
+I've read that this is an issue with the Mac.
+I'm not going to spend much more time on it.
+For now the localhost:<ports> workaround to connect will work.
+- Had to update .eapi.conf to use host=0.0.0.0 and the corresponding ports used in the docker create eg..port = 8443, etc...
+- SSH worked by using localhost:202x command.

 ### Update 4/27/2024

 I played around with GoEAPI today.
 I was able to issue show and exec commands farely easily.
 After some reading I was able to get the configuration functionality worked out.
 I don't know how heavily used this network automation library is but it seems serviceable.
 Once you figure out how to deploy configurations it doesnt seem there's too much more to it.